SciML/DiffEqFlux.jl/docs/src/index.md

 [utilize PyTorch arrays via torch.jl](https://github.com/FluxML/Torch.jl), and more all with single line code changes by utilizing the underlying code generation.
 The tutorials shown here are thus mostly a guide on how to use the ecosystem as a whole, only showing a small snippet of the possible ways to compose the thousands of differentiable libraries together!
+Swap out ODEs for SDEs, DDEs, DAEs, etc., put quadrature libraries or [Tullio.jl](https://github.com/mcabbott/Tullio.jl) in the loss function, the world is your oyster!

 ## Citation